quicwg/base-drafts/draft-ietf-quic-tls.md

 information it might carry.
 The management of QUIC protocol state based on the frame types defined in {{QUIC-TRANSPORT}} is not vulnerable to replay.
-Processing of QUIC frames is idempotent and cannot result in invalid connection states if frames are replayed, reordered or lost.
+Processing of QUIC frames is idempotent and cannot result in invalid connection states if frames are replayed, reordered, or lost.
 QUIC connections do not produce effects that last beyond the lifetime of the connection, except for those produced by the application protocol that QUIC serves.

-Note:
+Important:

-: TLS session tickets and address validation tokens are used to carry QUIC configuration information between connections.
-Specifically, to enable a server to efficiently recover state that is used in connection establishment and address validation.
+: TLS session tickets and address validation tokens are used to carry QUIC configuration information between connections, specifically to enable a server to efficiently recover state that is used in connection establishment and address validation.
 These MUST NOT be used to communicate application semantics between endpoints; clients MUST treat them as opaque values.
 The potential for reuse of these tokens means that they require stronger protections against replay.